MUTOR-2/ScienceOfMusic/_units/05/index.md

 ## Virtual Pitch

 Sometimes, pitch is perceived at a fundamental frequency even when energy is nonexistent at the frequency of the fundamental.
 This is known as virtual pitch.
 Virtual pitch, also known as the missing fundamental, is a classic phenomenon in audition where sound is perceived at a frequency where no energy is present.
 When energy from harmonic components other than the fundamental is present at integer multiples of the fundamental frequency, the brain is able to infer a virtual pitch at the missing fundamental.
 Mechanisms that the brain may be using to infer virtual pitch is still an issue of debate, although various models of pitch perception (see below) have been proposed to explain this perceptual phenomenon which is akin to subjective contour in vision.
-Virtual pitch is only perceived if the missing fundamental frequency lies within the existence region for pitch, which is approximately the frequency range of 30Hz to 3.2 kHz (Pressnitzer et al, 2001).
+Virtual pitch is only perceived if the missing fundamental frequency lies within the existence region for pitch, which is approximately the frequency range of 30Hz to 3.2 kHz {% include cite ref="pressnitzer_et_al" %}.

 Virtual pitch demonstrations (from ASA demonstration CD):